stevengogogo/GreatestCommonDivisor/README.md

 ## Remarks

 1. Fastest implementation in class is `2ms` (mine: `6ms`)
-2. @sosiristseng recommends to store [0, 9999] in one `Int` to speed up the process.
+2. @sosiristseng recommended to store [0, 9999] in one `Int` to speed up the process.
 To say, merging the operation and exploiting the int data type can triple the speed.

 ---